-In 1979 he moved to London where he worked in the collectables company, Stanley Gibbons – the world’s oldest philatelic trading house.
-Then he was engaged to work in the international copyright division of Chappell Intersong (now Warner Chappell) where he was part of a team developing one of the world’s earliest relational-database platforms, intended to administer the company’s global catalogue of intangible but very valuable property i.e. music copyrights.
-This was a unique grounding in international copyright as it applies to the entertainment business.
+In 1979, he moved to London, where he worked in the collectables company Stanley Gibbons – the world’s oldest philatelic trading house.
+He was then engaged to work in the international copyright division of Chappell Intersong (now Warner Chappell) where he was part of a team developing one of the world’s earliest relational-database platforms.
+This was intended to administer the company’s global catalogue of intangible but very valuable property, such as music copyrights.
+It was a unique grounding in international copyright as it applies to the entertainment business.

 While at Polygram, he was a member of the Australian Record Industry Association’s Copyright Committee and was a non-executive director on the PPCA Board.
 He was in the centre of the “pay for play” negotiations and negotiated with over 140 different radio stations and all the TV broadcasters, to get them to pay for performing records and videos – the income stream for PPCA.

 This was also the era when digital recordings (CDs, DVDs.
-Minidiscs etc) were introduced – these paved the way for Napster and the record industry as it now exists – streaming files instead of fans building record collections.
+Minidiscs etc) were introduced – these paved the way for Napster and the record industry as it now exists: streaming files, rather than fans building record collections.
 This required all artist contracts to be renegotiated because of the new way revenues were earned.

 At the same time, Polygram pioneered home video sales initially on VHS and then on DVD.

 In 1990 he joined Simpsons Solicitors as co-partner.
 Simpsons was at that time Australia’s premier specialist media law practice.
-He specialised in transaction structuring, IP litigation and licensing, as well as advising on intellectual property rights in commercial ventures.
-Clients included the Wiggles, Garth Brooks’ merchandising company, Remo General Store and myriad clients with IP based businesses.
+Colin specialised in transaction structuring, IP litigation and licensing, as well as advising on intellectual property rights in commercial ventures.
+Clients included the Wiggles, Garth Brooks’ merchandising company, Remo General Store, and myriads of clients with IP based businesses.